 Other factors that increase your risk for getting sinus infections

 include smoking, air pollution, overuse of decongestant sprays, cold weather,

 rapid air pressure changes (such as from flying or scuba diving), and swimming

 sleep apnea may increase the risk of sinusitis.

 sinusitis does not improve after 2 days of home

 - Pain extending from the bridge of the nose to the lower

-- Headache that is not relieved by taking acetaminophen or aspirin.
-(Do not give
+- Headache that is not relieved by an over-the-counter pain medicine, such as acetaminophen or ibuprofen.

 - Fever of